 However, if OpenSprinkler does sound like the solution for you, I recommend going with a top rated brand wifi sprinkler system such as Rachio or Rainbird.

-- Avoid watering in the rain.
-Exclusive weather intelligence plus automatically skips unnecessary watering with features like rain skip, wind skip, freeze skip, and more.
+- Exclusive Weather Technology - Exclusive Weather Intelligence plus automatically skips unnecessary watering with features like rain skip, wind skip, freeze skip, and more.

 - Upgrade the ESP-ME3 to a SMART controller by adding the LNK WiFi module and a WR2 rain sensor.
 The LNK makes programming and monitoring easy through the enhanced Rain Bird app.